sandrasny/demosphinx/README.md

 5. Run `make html` within the docs folder
 6. Generated html files can be found in docs/_build/html

-### Folder structure
+### Directory structure
-This example uses two main folders, called `project_code` and `docs`.
-The code folder `project_code` contains all the scripts in a single layer, i.e. not nested in further folders.
+This example uses two main directories, called `project_code` and `docs`.
+The code folder `project_code` contains all the scripts in a single level, i.e. not nested in further directories.

 Take note that this setup is considered the default in this guide, and a different directory structure will require small tweaks in the setup.

 Sphinx can be used in a setup where the scripts are simply in the root directory and not in a code folder, or in a setup where, within the code folder, scripts are found in various separate folders.

-### Troubleshooting: html files build, but without docstrings
+### Troubleshooting: html files are created, but without information from the docstrings
 Make sure all imported modules are included in mock imports in conf.py

 Code errors can also lead to documentation appearing blank.